-I only touched on a few of the exhibits, as there are much more to see and I encourage you to visit the Birch Aquarium website for more information.
+I only touched on a few of the exhibits, as there is much more to see, and I encourage you to visit the Birch Aquarium website for more information.

 I have always held this Aquarium in very high esteem, ever since my first visit back in 1985.